ThisIsSahaj/AnCrypt/README.md

 * [Firebase](https://firebase.google.com/)
 * [Material-UI](https://mui.com/)

+## Features

+- One Click Google Sign in
+- Add coins to your watchlist
+- LIVE cryptocurrency price, chart, 24h change and more.
+- Responsive for all screen sizes
+- Search for a particular coin

 ## Getting Started

 Ready to dive into the world of crypto tracking?
 Follow these simple steps to get started: